The Higher Learning Commission accredits Aurora University at the bachelor's, master's and doctoral levels.

-The following individual programs are accredited by the specific agencies listed below: Bachelor of Science in Nursing (Commission on Collegiate Nursing Education and approved by the Illinois Department of Professional Regulation) and Master of Science in Nursing (Commission on Collegiate Nursing Education); Bachelor of Social Work and Master of Social Work (Council on Social Work Education); and the Bachelor of Science in Athletic Training (Commission on Accreditation of Athletic Training Education Programs).
-In addition, AU's education programs are accredited by The National Council for Accreditation of Teacher Education (NCATE).
+The following individual programs are accredited by the specific agencies listed below: Bachelor of Science in Nursing (Commission on Collegiate Nursing Education and approved by the Illinois Department of Professional Regulation); Bachelor of Social Work and Master of Social Work (Council on Social Work Education); Bachelor of Science in Athletic Training (Commission on Accreditation of Athletic Training Education Programs); and the Bachelor of Science in Exercise Science (National Strength and Conditioning Association’s Education Recognition Program).
+In addition, AU's education programs are accredited by the Illinois State Board of Education (ISBE) and the Council for Accreditation of Educator Preparation (CAEP).

 B.S.W. and M.S.W. programs accredited by the